facelessuser/coloraide/docs/src/markdown/manipulation.md

 ## Undefined Values

 Colors in general can sometimes have undefined channels.
-This can happen in a number of ways.
+This can actually happen in a number of ways.
+In all current cases, it refers to hues in achromatic situations.

 1. Channels can naturally be undefined under certain situations as defined by the color space.
-For instance, spaces with hues will have undefined hues when the color is achromatic.
-This can happen in scenarios where colors have no chroma or saturation.
+For instance, spaces with hues will have powerless hues when the color is achromatic.
+This can occur if saturation or chroma is zero, or when a color has no lightness, etc.

+    Normally, if a hue is defined manually defined on an achromatic color they are considered defined even if the defined value is powerless, but during the conversion process, the algorithm won't know what to assign a hue.
+One could argue `0`, but that is actually a red hue, and achromatic colors are not inherently red.
+In the end, no hue is actually satisfactory, so an undefined hue is applied.

     ```playground
-    color = Color('hsl(30 0% 40%)')
+    color = Color('white').convert('hsl')
     color.coords()
     ```